A woman loads groceries into her car.

 Purchase generic brands

 We all have our favorite brands, but sometimes brand names can come at a higher price tag.
-If you want to save a few extra dollars at your grocery store, you can choose generic or store brand goods.
+If you want to save a few extra dollars at your grocery store, you can buy generic or store brand goods.
 According to the Centers of Disease Control and Prevention (CDC), you may be able to save 20-30% on your food bill by switching to generic brands.
 These alternatives are usually cheaper and often offer the same flavor.

 Use coupons

 You should use coupons strategically and wisely.
 Coupons can save you money on your grocery bill, but it's likely you'll receive store coupons for items you don't typically use.
-Before you clip a coupon, ask yourself if you'll actually use the discounted item.
+Before you clip a coupon, ask yourself if you'll really use the discounted item.
 If you're not likely to use the item, avoid the coupon and the excess cost.

 Coupons are a great way to get savings on your grocery bill.
 But you can increase your spending power even more with a cash back credit card.
-With Discover, you can earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, you earn unlimited 1% cash back on all other purchases – automatically.

 Pack a lunch for work